 There’s then a stile (on your right from Barber Booth or left from Edale) to climb over, following a narrow track as it gradually ascends through a couple of fields.

-Walk up until you reach a wider track, known as ‘Chapel gate’ (track).
+Walk up until you reach a wider track, known as ‘Chapel Gate’ (track).
 Follow this until you reach a fence where the path splits right and left, this is the start of Rushup Edge.

 Stage 2 – Rushup Edge to Mam Tor (road below)